Huotes/CommitMaker/README.md

 'Icy-Hot' is too weak for Chuck Norris.
 After a workout, Chuck Norris rubs his muscles down with liquid-hot MAGMA.

 Chuck Norris doesn't say 'who's your daddy', because he knows the answer.

+SUPERCOMPUTER: what it sounded like before you bought it.